 HowlOver Canada

 FlyOver Canada at Halloween is a fantastic event that’s suitable for people of all ages.
 There are scary scenes in the pre-show event, and the theatre is decorated with Halloween characters.
-Nothing is gory or jumps out at you though, so it’s fun and entertaining even for timid folk.
+Nothing is gory or jumps out at you though, so it’s fun and entertaining even for timid folks.

 At FlyOver Canada participants enjoy a pre-show production before heading to the film about Canada where they get strapped in for the ride.
 In all, the experience lasts for around 25 minutes.

-To book your experience click FlyOver Canada.
+To book your experience, click FlyOver Canada.

 The Halloween Pre-Show